wangfowen/owenwangdotcom/_posts/2014-01-20-the-eurail-episode.md

 I beam as he stamps his approval and let out a sigh of relief.

-I'm sure there's a moral here about having a positive attitude, perseverance, or paying better attention, but I think the real lessons here is that good customer service reps are unsung heroes.
+I'm sure there's a moral here about having a positive attitude, perseverance, or paying better attention, but I think the real lesson here is that good customer service reps are unsung heroes.
 People all have horror stories about customer service, yet the ones that are greatly helpful are often taken for granted.
 The power that man granted with a single stamp saved me from days of headache.